-The Refunding Bonds are issued by the District pursuant to the Constitution and laws of the State, including Articles 9 and 11 of Chapter 3 of Part 1 of Division 2 of Title 5 of the California Government Code and other applicable provisions of law, and pursuant to a resolution adopted by the Board of Education of the District on September 15, 2020, providing for the issuance of the Refunding Bonds (the "Resolution").
-Proceeds from the Refunding Bonds will be used (i) to refund a portion of the outstanding San Ramon Valley Unified School District (County of Contra Costa, California) General Obligation Refunding Bonds, Series 2012 (the "Prior 2012 Refunding Bonds"), [(ii) to refund a portion of the outstanding Ganeral Obligation Refunding Bonds, Series 2013 (the "Prior 2013 Refunding Bonds"), (iii) to refund the outstanding San Ramon Valley Unified School District (County of Contra Costa, California) General Obligation Bonds, Election of 2012, Series 2013 (the "Prior 2013 New Money Bonds"), (iv) to refund a portion of the outstanding San Ramon Valley Unified School District (County of Contra Costa, California) General Obligation Bonds, Election of 2012, Series 2015 (the "Prior 2015 Bonds"), (iv) to refund a portion of the outstanding San Ramon Valley Unified School District (County of Contra Costa, California) General Obligation Bonds, Election of 2012, Series 2015 (the "Prior 2015 Bonds"), (iv) to refund a portion of the outstanding San Ramon Valley Unified School District (County of Contra Costa, California) General Obligation Bonds, Election of 2012, Series 2015 (the "Prior 2015 Bonds")], and (v) to pay costs of issuance with respect to the Refunding Bonds.
-See "-Plan of Refunding" and "-Estimated Sources and Uses of Funds" below.
+Authority for Issuance.
+The Refunding Bonds are issued by the District pursuant to the Constitution and laws of the State, including Articles 9 and 11 of Chapter 3 of Part 1 of Division 2 of Title 5 of the California Government Code and other applicable provisions of law, and pursuant to a resolution adopted by the Board of Education of the District on October 5, 2021, providing for the issuance of the Refunding Bonds (the "Resolution").

+Plan of Refunding.
+Proceeds from the Refunding Bonds will be used (i) to refund a portion of the outstanding San Ramon Valley Unified School District (County of Contra Costa, California) General Obligation Refunding Bonds, Series 2013 (the "Series 2013 Refunding Bonds"), (ii) to refund all of the outstanding San Ramon Valley Unified School District (County of Contra Costa, California) General Obligation Bonds, Election of 2012, Series 2013 (the "Series 2013 New Money Bonds"), (iii) to refund a portion of the outstanding San Ramon Valley Unified School District (County of Contra Costa, California) General Obligation Bonds, Election of 2012, Series 2013 (the "Series 2013 New Money Bonds"), (iii) to refund a portion of the outstanding San Ramon Valley Unified School District (County of Contra Costa, California) General Obligation Bonds, Election of 2012, Series 2015 (the "Series 2015 Bonds"), and (iv) to pay costs of issuance of the Refunding Bonds.
+See "- Plan of Refunding" and "- Estimated Sources and Uses of Funds" below.